Research & Projects

 Community Engagement and Outreach

 Linguistically diverse Atkinson Elementary (a Portland Public School District, K-5 school) is a practice setting for LING 409/509 PRAC: Community Activism in Multilingual / Multicultural Contexts.
-Diversity Teaching Gardens and a Multi-Lingual Art Installation are just some of Janet Cowal's multi-generational family ESL projects.
+Diversity Teaching Gardens, The RHYTHM Project, and a Multi-Lingual Art Installation are just some of Janet Cowal's multi-generational family ESL projects.

 2009 Carter Award winning teaching practicum program in which LING 409/509 students get practice teaching hours and adult ESL students get free classes in survival English.
 The Practicum is coordinated by Regina Weaver.